 Also noteworthy is the width and the thickness of the straps.
-A wide enough strap will last long and will give a good tension.
+A wide enough strap will last long and will give good tension.

 You do not want a strap that deteriorates quickly when exposed to harsh weather conditions.
 Usually, check how thick the polyester webbing is.
 This gives you a good indication of weather resistance.
 This takes us back to the material choice between nylon and polyester.
 With a good polyester webbing, you should be fine with weather resistance.

 I have reached the end of my comprehensive guide about tie down straps for motorcycles.
 I know this was a long read but it is worth it.
 Any motorcycle enthusiast can relate how cumbersome it is to travel with your motorcycle unsecured at the back of your truck or trailer.
 These straps come at a rescue.